coreboot/coreboot/Documentation/contributing/project_ideas.md

 and libraries, consisting of a backend, a frontend and client side scripts.
 The backend should connect to an SQL database with can be controlled using a RESTful API.
-The RESTful API should have basic authentication for managment tasks and new board status uploads.
+The RESTful API should have basic authentication for management tasks and new board status uploads.

-At least one older test result should be keept in the database.
+At least one older test result should be kept in the database.

 The frontend should use established UI libraries or frameworks (for example Angular) to display the current board status, that is if it's working or not